alexanderfordetamu/Group-project-2-GitHub-and-collaboration-with-code/README.md

       </head>
       <body>
          <h1 style="color:red;font-size:40px;">Marco</h1>
          <p style="color:yellow;font-size:18px;">Howdy!
-My name is Marco Ramirez and I am a senior Technology Management major with minors in both Mathmatics and Business! </p>
+My name is Marco Ramirez and I am a senior Technology Management major with minors in both Mathematics and Business! </p>
          <p style="color:yellow;font-size:18px;">I was born and raised in Corpus Christi, Texas, and my interest in technology really stems from my love for LEGOs!
 It has always been a dream of mine to visit LEGOLAND California, so maybe I will fulfill that promise to myself soon. </p>
          <p style="color:yellow;font-size:18px;">In my free time, I like to workout and play video games.
 The game I play religiously is Apex Legends.
 I have always been a fan of first person shooters since COD MW2 days, so having that aspect as well as differing character abilities is what I love about the game!
 Before the current pandemic, I would be a regular at the Rec playing pickup basketball.
 I am very competitive person by nature, so I cherish a good game of fundamental basketball.
 Pictured is my last notable victim of my killer crossover.  </p>
       </body>